Here’s why iPhones and iPads take so long to turn on after dying:

 What Are Phone Safeguards?

-When a phone gets critically low on battery charge, a bunch of safeguards trip.
+When a phone gets critically low on a battery charge, a bunch of safeguards trip.

 The reverse of that process is equally involved when the phone powers back on.